Pollution hotspots methodology

 Light pollution

-Light pollution hotspots were neighbourhoods where at least 10% of the land area of the neighbourhood was exposed to light pollution above 2 nW/cm2/sr1 above which negative impacts on ecosystems and wildlife are expected.
+Light pollution hotspots were neighbourhoods where at least 10% of the land area of the neighbourhood was exposed to light pollution above 2 nW/cm2/sr*, above which negative impacts on ecosystems and wildlife are expected.
 Ecologists have found evidence of light pollution impacting negatively on migration patterns, foraging strategies, reproduction habits and communication systems.
 This was further linked to increased mortality and altered community structures.
-There is also evidence to suggest that light pollution has contributed to a 40% decline in pollinating moths in recent decades, and that light pollution is reducing nocturnal pollinator visits to flowers by 62% in some affected areas.
+There's also evidence to suggest that light pollution has contributed to a 40% decline in pollinating moths in recent decades, and that light pollution is reducing nocturnal pollinator visits to flowers by 62% in some affected areas.

 Noise pollution